Some preliminary results on a high order asymptotic preserving computationally explicit kinetic scheme: Non linear stabilisation

 \section{Non linear stabilisation}

-If the solution is expected to be non smooth, then one can expect the occurence of spurious oscillations.
+If the solution is expected to be non smooth, then one can expect the occurrence of spurious oscillations.
 Sometimes, oscillations are acceptable, provided they do not lead to the crash of the simulation.
-In order to get rid of them, or to control them, we have adopted the MOOD technique initially designed in \cite{Clain} with some improvement described in \cite{Vilar}.
-We have adapted it our way in order to get results that are formally of order $p$ in space and time, here $p=1,2,3$.
-We proceed as follows: at the time step $t_n$, we have the values $(\BF_j^{n})_{j}$.
+In order to get rid of them, or to control them, we have adopted the MOOD technique initially designed in \cite{Clain} with some improvements described in \cite{Vilar}.
+We have adapted it our way in order to get results that are formally of order $p+1$ in space and time, here $p=1,2,3$.

+\revB{MOOD is an \textit{a posteriori }corrector of high order numerical methods \cite{Clain,Vilar}.
+MOOD requires a sequence of schemes ordered from the most accurate/less stable one to the low order/more reliable one.
+It also requires a series of criteria that the solution should fulfill, e.g. physical admissibility, discrete minimum principle or numerical errors.
+After having performed a step of the most accurate scheme, it checks the criteria on each cell/degree of freedom, and detects the areas where the criteria are not met.
+There, we switch to the next scheme in a \textit{cascade} style, which is supposed to be more stable and reliable.
+We proceed iteratively until either the criteria are met or the most reliable/less accurate \textit{parachute} scheme is used.
+The \textit{parachute} scheme should analytically guarantee all the criteria.

+In the following we describe how the criteria must be verified on the described spatial discretisation, while the list of the schemes that we use consists always of 2 schemes (the considered one and the upwind discretisation $\delta_1$ as \textit{parachute} scheme) and we specify directly in the numerical simulations which criteria will be considered, as they are problem dependent.}

+We proceed as follows: at the time step $t_n$, we have the values $(\BF_k^{n})_{k}$.
 For now on, we drop the superscript $n$, since there is no ambiguity.
-In the DEC iteration \eqref{eq:3}, with the spatial scheme defined by $\delta_p$, writes (with the convention that $\BF_0^{(l)}=\BF_0$ for $l=0, \ldots , q-1$)
+In the DeC iteration \eqref{eq:3}, with the spatial scheme defined by $\delta_p$, writes (with the convention that $\BF^{(l),0}=\BF^0$ for $l=0, \ldots , q-1$) \revD{